SNEX Collar Strategy

 Frequently asked questions

-- A collar on SNEX is the collar strategy applied to SNEX (stock).
+A collar on SNEX is the collar strategy applied to SNEX (stock).
 The strategy is structurally neutral (protective): A collar pairs long stock with a protective out-of-the-money put financed by a short out-of-the-money call, capping both tails of the position around the current spot.
-With SNEX stock trading near $118.32, the strikes shown on this page are snapped to the nearest listed SNEX chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With SNEX stock at $67.04 on the most recent close, the strikes shown on this page are snapped to the nearest listed SNEX chain strike and the premiums come straight from that session's bid/ask midpoint.

-- Max profit roughly equals short-call strike minus cost basis plus net premium; max loss roughly equals cost basis minus long-put strike minus net premium.
+Max profit roughly equals short-call strike minus cost basis plus net premium; max loss roughly equals cost basis minus long-put strike minus net premium.
 Breakeven shifts by the net premium.
-For the SNEX collar priced from the end-of-day chain at a 30-day expiry (ATM IV 51.80%), the computed maximum profit is $738.00 per contract and the computed maximum loss is -$762.00 per contract.
+For the SNEX collar priced from the end-of-day chain at a 30-day expiry (ATM IV 43.80%), the computed maximum profit is unbounded per contract and the computed maximum loss is unbounded per contract.
 Live intraday quotes will differ as the chain moves through the trading session.

-- The breakeven for the SNEX collar priced on this page is roughly $117.62 at expiration, derived from end-of-day chain premiums.
+The breakeven for the SNEX collar priced on this page is no defined breakeven on the modeled curve at expiration, derived from the end-of-day chain's premiums.
 Breakeven is the underlying price at which the strategy's P&L crosses zero ignoring transaction costs and assignment risk.
-The current SNEX market-implied 1-standard-deviation expected move is approximately 14.85%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.
+The SNEX market-implied 1-standard-deviation expected move in the same options snapshot is approximately 12.56%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.